Summer warmth today, showers tonight, clearing and cooler Sunday

-After a fall-feel Friday, we're back to "summer" Saturday with highs near 80 degrees and partly to mostly sunny skies.
+After a fall-feel Friday, we're back to "summer" today with highs near 80 degrees under partly to mostly sunny skies.

-There is a chance for some showers or even a rumble of thunder Saturday night after 9-10 PM.
-But the rain will be gone by Sunday morning.
+There is a chance for some showers or even a rumble of thunder tonight after 9-10 PM.
+But the rain will be gone by early tomorrow morning.
 Then we're in for another great day with early clouds breaking for sun.
 Temperatures will be a bit cooler Sunday with highs in the low-mid 70s.

 A bigger warm-up arrives Wednesday of next week with highs in the low-mid 80s!
 Then 24 hours later, temperatures will crash with a true fall feel later next week with highs in the 60s.